President and CEO

 From 2009 to 2012, Lee served as vice president of the Sunrise Powerlink project for San Diego Gas & Electric (SDG&E).
 Lee oversaw public affairs, environmental, land services, engineering, procurement and construction of the $1.9 billion, 500-kilovolt transmission line – the largest capital infrastructure project in SDG&E’s history.

-From 2007 to 2009, he was vice president of energy supply for Sempra Generation, which is now a part of Sempra U.S. Gas & Power.
+From 2007 to 2009, he was vice president of energy supply for Sempra Generation, which later became Sempra Renewables.
 In this position, he was responsible for natural gas procurement, energy sales from a fleet of combined cycle and renewable power plants and daily trading and long-term hedging of power plant output.

 From 2002 to 2007, Lee held several director-level positions at SDG&E. His responsibilities in these roles included: construction, maintenance and operations of transmission, substation and distribution systems in the San Diego region; skills and compliance training; business processes support and performance management.